concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 If set to true will maximize the browser when it is first opened
 * Defaults to false, allowed values are true or false

+##### webdriver.event.logging

+If set to true will log all the actions the tests are making to Selenium WebDriver using
+* Defaults to true, allowed values are true or false

 ##### webdriver.timeouts.implicitlywait

 If you wish to use implicit rather than explicit waits then configure this value